 Poor dietary habits should be corrected and an abundant and well-balanced dietary intake should be prescribed.

-Patients with neuritis of pregnancy in whom vomiting is severe enough to preclude adequate oral therapy should receive 5 to 10 mg of thiamine hydrochloride IM daily.
+Patients with neuritis of pregnancy in whom vomiting is severe enough to preclude adequate oral therapy should receive 5 to 10 mg of Thiamine Hydrochloride Injection IM daily.

-In the treatment of Wernicke-Korsakoff syndrome, thiamine hydrochloride has been administered IV in an initial dose of 100 mg, followed by IM doses of 50 to 100 mg daily until the patient is consuming a regular, balanced diet.
+In the treatment of Wernicke-Korsakoff syndrome, Thiamine Hydrochloride Injection has been administered IV in an initial dose of 100 mg, followed by IM doses of 50 to 100 mg daily until the patient is consuming a regular, balanced diet.
 (See WARNINGS regarding repeated injections of thiamine.)

-Patients with marginal thiamine status to whom dextrose is being administered should receive 100 mg thiamine hydrochloride in each of the first few liters of IV fluid to avoid precipitating heart failure.
+Patients with marginal thiamine status to whom dextrose is being administered should receive 100 mg Thiamine Hydrochloride Injection in each of the first few liters of IV fluid to avoid precipitating heart failure.